junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 20. Release failures keep causing rollbacks in a web application.
 Fixes to QA process reduced rollbacks by 80%.
 What additional steps can you take?
 Ans: Fragment the monolithic platform into microservices.

+12. Which of the following business requirements can Cloud DNS help satisfy?
+Ans：Build a reliable and reproducible environment with scaled parity of production.